-- A. Full-time Faculty those who carry a maximum load, as defined below and who work the complete academic year. - Teaching Faculty ~ - a.
+- a.
 A maximum of fifteen (15) semester credit-hours for each semester, or a maximum of thirty (30) semester credit-hours per academic year. - b.
 For Laboratory sections, each clock hour scheduled with students shall count as a minimum of two-thirds (2/3) of a semester credit hour. - c.
 Priority according to qualifications to teach courses involving extra pay. - d.
 Shall not be required to teach within load in the evening when a full-time day schedule is available.
 Further, no faculty member shall be required to teach within load in the summer, or on the week-end within load. - e.
 There shall be a maximum of eight (8) hours from the beginning of each professor's first class to the end of his last class on any given day of instruction.
 There shall be a minimum of fourteen (14) hours from the end of the professor's last class on one day until his first class on the following day.
 This section shall apply only to courses within the professor's normal load. - f.
 If, by mutual agreement, a professor is assigned thirtyone credits, the additional one credit shall be paid at the current overload rate.
 If the assignment totals thirty-two or more credits, the entire credit value of the course that caused the overload shall be paid at the current overload rate.